Alluka-L/DataScientist_Python/Machine_Learning_with_Tree-Based_Models_in_Python.md

 * **Chap 4:** Model Tuning

-  > Understand how to  get the most out of your models through hyper-aremeter-tuning.
+  > Understand how to  get the most out of your models through hyper-paremeter-tuning.

-## Classification and Regression Trees
+## 3.Chapter 1 : Classification and Regression Trees

 > Classification and Regression Trees (CART) are a set of supervised learning models used for problems involving classification and regression.
 In this chapter, you'll be introduced to the CART algorithm

-### Decision tree for classification
+### 3.1 Decision tree for classification